 This is an honors program, geared to students who are especially strong academically.
 All of your courses will be taken with local students at the prestigious Trinity College Dublin.
 This program offers a large selection of courses, with strengths in business, economics, engineering and systems sciences, health sciences, humanities, social studies.
-Use the host institution's course catalog to find more information about specific courses.
-PLEASE NOTE: You must complete a separate Trinity application for each department in which you wish to take courses.
+You must complete a separate Trinity application for each department in which you wish to take courses.
+Information about the range of courses can be found on the Trinity College Dublin Course website.

 Course registration takes place during your on-site orientation period, so enrollment in particular courses cannot be guaranteed in advance of arrival.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
-You must take a minimum of the equivalent of 15 credits (per IES requirements), which is comparable to a full-time load at Penn State.
-Students can enroll in a maximum of 19 credits.
-For more details about this program, please visit the IES website.
+For more details about this program, please visit the IES Trinity College Dublin website.

 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact firstname.lastname@example.org.